microsoft/IIoT/2/AzureIoTPCS.md

       <p align="center">
          <img src="/images/CustomDeviceParams.jpg"/>
       </p>

+  1. As a last step, add a high temperature limit to the device twin.
+We willuse this later in the lab.
+    1. Click on the device
+    1. Under "Device Twin", click edit
+    1. Add a new "tags.HighTemperatureLimit" under "TAGS".
+Set it to 40 and make it type "Number".
+    1. Click "Save Changes to Device Twin".

 Congratulations!
 You have successfully spun up your Remote Monitoring Pre-configured (RM-PCS) solution and created a new custom device that you will configure in the next section of the labs!